cetz-package/cetz/src/draw/shapes.typ

 /// - ..pts-style (coordinate,style): Positional arguments are the coordinates to use to draw the curve with, a minimum of two is required.
 Named arguments are for styling.
 /// - tb (auto,array): Incoming tension at `pts.at(n+1)` from `pts.at(n)` to `pts.at(n+1)`.
 The number given must be one less than the number of points.
 /// - ta (auto, array): Outgoing tension at `pts.at(n)` from `pts.at(n)` to `pts.at(n+1)`.
 The number given must be one less than the number of points.
-/// - close (bool): Closes the curve with a straight line between the start and end of the curve.
+/// - close (bool): Closes the curve with a proper smooth curve between the start and end of the curve.
 /// - name (none,string):
 #let hobby(..pts-style, ta: auto, tb: auto, close: false, name: none) = {
   let (pts, style)  = (pts-style.pos(), pts-style.named())